stephaneVercouillieBMID/slate/source/workingVersion.html.md

 E-ID Picture | **`tag:sixdots.be,2017-05:2017-05:claim_photo`**|
 NRN | not supported|

- <aside class="success"> Taking into account you allowed to receive the NRN from us, we can't and get access to NRN and block the access to the eID group else it would prevent you to receive the NRN <:
+ <aside class="success"> Taking into account you allowed to receive the NRN from us, we can't and get access to NRN and block the access to the eID group else it would prevent you to receive the NRN </aside> TODO

 #### <b id="example-endpoint"></b> 4.2.2.1.
 Set of Request Parameter Adapted to itsme(r)

 ```json--inline